vernisaz/rust_bee/doc/RUSTBEE.md

     json lib="org.glassfish:javax.json:1.1.4":rep-maven

+The special characters can be escaped instead of quoting, like:

+    json lib=org.glassfish\:javax.json\:1.1.4:rep-maven

-Note that `blank` has to be escaped only on the end of a name or value.
+Note that trailing `blank` has to be escaped in a name or a value.

 Although any name is allowed, all names starting with *~* and ending with *~* are reserved.